Sukanya Samriddhi Yojana Scheme

 - Period 1.4.2016 to 30.9.2016 – Interest rates of 8.6.

 - Period 1.10.2016 to present – Government has declared an interest rate of 8.5%.

 An amount of Rs.1000 must be deposited at the time of opening the account and a minimum of Rs.1000 must be deposited each year for 14 years.
 Additional deposits can be made in the account in multiples of Rs 100, subject to the condition that the minimum amount deposited in the account for a financial year is Rs.
 1000.
 The maximum amount of money that can be deposited in a Sukanya Samriddhi Yojana account is Rs.1.5 lakhs for each year.

 In case a minimum of Rs.1000 per year is not deposited, the account would be classified as an irregular account.
 An irregular account can be regularised on payment of a penalty of Rs.50 per year along with the minimum payment of Rs.1000 due each year, for the years in which the account was irregular until the account completes fourteen years.

 Withdrawal from Sukanya Samriddhi Yojana Account

-Finally, on maturity, the balance including interest outstanding in the account will be paid to the girl child on production of withdrawal slip along with the pass book.
-If the amount is not withdraws or closed after 21 years, interest will continue to accrue in the account till final closure.
+- Finally, on maturity, the balance including interest outstanding in the account will be paid to the girl child on the production of a withdrawal slip along with the passbook.
+If the amount is not withdrawn or closed after 21 years, interest will continue to accrue in the account till final closure.